by Steven Schwinghamer, Historian

 Some of the earliest European agricultural settlers in Canada’s Prairie West were Russian Mennonites.
 Two disparate political events provided a crucial framework for this movement.
 In 1870, Tsarist Russia overturned the guarantees and privileges originally granted to the Mennonite settlers, and in that same year, Canada purchased Rupert’s Land and began seeking group settlers to help colonize the territory.
 The situation in Russia led many Mennonites to consider leaving Russia, and delegates visited both Canada and the United States to appraise the land available for settlement.
 As a result, about 7500 Mennonites arrived in Manitoba during the 1870s.
 This movement to Manitoba is notable for scale and for its establishment of a formal and direct relationship with the federal government as a condition of settlement, an agreement called the Privilegium.

 The Mennonites had left Russia under the shadow of a decade of military reform, and in particular the growing threat of compulsory military service.
 In that environment, it is unsurprising that the very first point of the agreement between the Canadian Government and the Mennonites was “an entire exemption from any military service.”
 The agreement also featured several other points of conscience: religious freedom, educational liberties, and affirming rather than swearing oaths.
-Overall, the Privilegium signified the agreement of the Canadian federal government to accept the Mennonite community according to provisions, but it also was a signal of difference.
+Overall, the Privilegium signified the agreement of the Canadian federal government to accept the Mennonite community according to these provisions, but it also was a signal of difference.
 Each of these key points of conscience eventually became points of contention regarding Mennonite belonging in Canada.

-The agreement to Mennonite exemption from military service in Canada had a sharp test during the First World War.
+The agreement to exempt Mennonites from military service in Canada had a sharp test during the First World War.
 There was a ban on printing in enemy languages, as well as mass registration and internment of those deemed enemy aliens.
-Historian Adolf Ens has pointed out the particular vulnerability of Mennonites at this time, as a German-speaking group.
+Historian Adolf Ens has pointed to the particular vulnerability of Mennonites at this time, as a German-speaking group.
 In this charged atmosphere, police observed Mennonite church services and bureaucrats censored Mennonite publications.
 The national registration of 1917 provoked resistance: Mennonites linked it to the possibility of military service or even conscription.
 Numbers of young Canadian Mennonite men traveled to California at the time of registration, an apparent avoidance tactic.

 Military service and willingness to bear arms did not survive as key criteria for new immigrant admissions after the Second World War.
 Internal discussion in the Immigration Branch in 1955 indicated “refusing to bear arms was not in itself a ground for rejection” and that it was not “ever the Minister’s intention to prevent the admission of persons on this ground alone.”
 Some of the reasoning behind the shift in policy on the part of the government was outlined in an internal letter (still partially redacted) of the immigration department, likely dating to late 1959.
 The author noted that if the need for service arose again in Canada, Mennonites “would be prepared to act in any reasonable capacity as a substitute for combatant service” which was a pointed difference from “some other individuals and minor elements of the population as a whole.”